 - peri-pancreatic diseases that may require a pancreatic resection, such as:

 - duodenal tumors

-The Pancreatic Cancer Center assembles a team of physicians, oncologic surgeons, pathologists, radiologists, clinical investigators and basic science researchers, to help our patients combat their cancer.
+The Pancreatic Cancer Clinic assembles a team of physicians, oncologic surgeons, pathologists, radiologists, clinical investigators and basic science researchers, to help our patients combat their cancer.

 We use the latest treatment for pancreatic tumors, including: